odlgroup/odl/doc/source/guide/in_depth/proximal_lang_guide.rst

    >>> space = odl.ProductSpace(odl.rn(3), odl.cn(2))

 This can then be used in solvers and other structures.
+ProxImaL currently lacks an equivalent structure.